The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: The Reduced Tensor Product

 which follows from the definition of $\underleftarrow{\underline{\dcentcat{A}}}$. \end{proof}

 Observe that all functors involved in the definition of the associators are the identity on objects, so it will suffice to consider what happens on morphisms.
-The lemma allows us to give an alternative expression for the associators:
+The lemma gives an alternative expression for the associators: